What is Contact Tracing?

 All individuals have the right to access records containing their personal information, which are maintained by the California Department of Public Health.
 To get this information, or for more information about this program, please contact the Division Chief of the Division of Communicable Disease Control at the address above.

 Message and data rates may apply.
 Message frequency varies.
 Reply STOP at any time to cancel.
 Reply HELP at any time for customer support information.
 Carriers are not liable for delayed or undelivered messages.

-The service is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-If you develop symptoms or the status of your health changes, please contact your local health provider.
+The Virtual Assistant is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+If you develop symptoms or the status of your health changes, please contact your local healthcare provider.
 If you have an emergency and need immediate medical care, please dial 9-1-1.

 For customer support, contact your local public health department.
 This service is a part of the California Connected program.
-Visit our website at Contact Tracing.